npomfret/ui-research/05-content-modules.md

 ## 5. Content Modules

+> Need more experimental component ideas?
+See [`modern-ui-techniques-vol2.md`](./modern-ui-techniques-vol2.md) for Bento layouts and advanced micro-interactions before porting them into the patterns below.

 ### 5.1.
 Hero blocks & call-to-actions

 **Why:** Hero sections set the tone—they're the first thing users see.
 Compose from tokens + utilities instead of writing bespoke CSS so your hero stays consistent with the rest of the UI.